Bookports/Bookports/doc/IDEAS.md

 Bookports will connect to a centralised server.

-A decentralised topology could be considered in the future.

 Self-service machines and ILS clients should have a built-in offline version, and queue up changes to go through a synchronisation process upon the ILS server goes back online.